Who knew you had the option of choosing what material your bath will be made of?

 This plastic material is generally the most budget friendly option and is a popular choice for many Aussie households.

-Aside from being affordable, acrylic baths are lightweight and have a high sheen finish.
+Aside from being affordable, acrylic baths are light-weight and have a high sheen finish.
 They have good heat retention and can sometimes be reinforced with fibreglass-coated timber and steel.

 Acrylic is warmer to touch than other materials which makes it a great option for people who like quick baths.
-Available in a huge range of styles and often less expensive to install than other materials.
+Available in a huge range of styles and often less expensive to install than other options.